KevinJChen/MCSemanticSegmentation/docs/status.md

 exactly what we need, the accuracy of an object detector over a dataset, in this case over blocks in minecraft.
 The evaluation metric creates a predicted bounding box of where the image is located on the screen where its error from the ground bounding box can be measured.
 IOU can not be directly used as an algorithm, rather its sole purpose is evaluation of our model.

-We will also be using a k-means algorithm that will run alongside as validation data.
-K-means will cluster regions of the agent view and, similarly to the IOU validation, identify locations of the structures.
-We will then compare this to our experimental data set and focus on reducing the possible errors.
-K-means should be a much quicker algorithm, but be a little less accurate, so a gap between that data and the generated data is expected.
-The combination of k-means with IOU allows us to determine if that gap is of enough significance.

 ## Remaining Goals and Challenges